jlouis/GAIN/README.md

 subdirectory.
 At the moment we simply then start a riak node at riak@127.0.0.1, like their hints suggest.

+There is one specific configuration parameter that has to be set at the moment on riak.
+This is the following:

+      {vnode_cache_entries, 0},

+which disables the riak-internal LRU cache completely.
+We have seen a number of problems with this internal caching system, so we recommend it to be turned off at the time being.

 ## Getting the reddit raw data.

 For now, see the README.md file in the reddit/ subdirectory.
 Then run